 Printables are always an easy way to bring some colors to plain walls.
 I got this printable LEGO World Map, that I framed and hung up over the desk.

 Love how it looks on the wall, it just gives the wall that little extra pop of color!
 My son tells me all the time, that it’s the coolest map EVER! (of course, he loves LEGO!)

 I also love this Lego print set!
 I bought this a while ago but unfortunately, they’re no longer available.

 If you’re looking for similar prints, you can have a look at the prints below .

-I buy so many printables from Etsy, it’s just so simple and affordable buying pdf prints.
-They don’t cost much, and you can print them at home or have them printed at your local print shop.
+I love using printables, it’s absolutely my favorite way to decorate in a fun and affordable way.
+They usually don’t cost much, and you can print them at home or have them printed at your local print shop.
 Just frame the prints and pop them up on your wall!
-I love printables <3
+I buy most of my printables here.

 I surprised my son with this Lego table, not long after we moved in.